fastboardAI/fling/README.md

 ![GitHub Contributors](https://img.shields.io/github/contributors/fastboardAI/fling?style=for-the-badge)
 ![Lines of Code](https://img.shields.io/tokei/lines/github/fastboardAI/fling?style=for-the-badge)

-> The fLing Open Source Project, in collaboration with Tezpur University Dept. of CSE - a library for all your unsupervised linguistics tasks in production.
+> The fLing Open Source Project.

 ![fling](./fling.png)

 ### Introduction
-This is a library for performing unsupervised lingustic functionalities based on textual fields on your data.
-An API will also be released for real-time inference.
+fLing is a library to extract task-specific linguistic features based on textual fields on your data.
+A real-time inference API will be released.
 This is a beta version of the of fling open source project.
 For download information and usage manuals, take a look at the notebook files in examples.

+Primary modules
+- [x] Data storage in ElasticSearch (distributed/real-time)
+- [x] Customized distance metrics
+- [x] Domain and task specific sentence generation
+- [x] Textual Clustering
+- [x] Multi-objective ranking
+- [x] Ranking model deployment for live Apps.

 Primary functionalities
-- [x] Pre-process text columns in dataset, with custom 'task-specific' NLP transformers based tokenizers.
+- [x] Pre-process text columns in dataset, with state-of-the-art 'task-specific' NLP transformers based tokenizers.
-- [x] Simulate data in Apache Lucene, and get TF-IDF and BM25 based distance metrics, enhanced to fit your domain and task specific goals.
+- [x] Store data in elasticSearch, and get TF-IDF and BM25 based distance metrics, enhanced to fit your domain and task specific goals.
 - [x] Add pretrained word embeddings to convert raw text to document embeddings (word2vec, glove, fastText, custom trained) for non-transformers based methods, and use custom embeddings to train customer transformer models.
-- [x] Use domain enhanced BM25 and and tfidf based distance metrics.
+- [x] Use domain enhanced BM25 and and tfidf based distance methods as weak learners, designed on specific tasks.
-- [x] Save cluster characteristics in a trained model and used distance based methods to compute fast clusters for documents in test data.
+- [x] Compute clusters and save cluster characteristics in a trained model.
+Use distance-based metrics in ElasticSearch to cluster documents.
 - [x] Use clusterID's as a new feature for other supervised and unsupervised tasks.

 Dependencies